Australian Pelican Fact File

 The Australian Pelican is white with black tips on their wings and tail.
 Behind their head to half way down their neck they have a streak of grey.
 Their bill and bill pouch are pink and they have the longest beak/bill of all the pelicans in the world, they have blue-grey legs and feet.
 Unlike most water birds however they do not have a lot of waterproof oil on their feathers, this means that they can get cold and wet.

-The Australian Pelican usually weighs between 4 and 7 kilograms.
-Their length is between 1.6 to 1.9 metres, but have a wingspan of between 2.5 to 3.4 metres.
+The Australian Pelican usually weighs between 4 and 7kgs (8.8-15.4lbs).
+Their length is between 1.6 to 1.9m (5.2-6.2ft), with a wingspan of between 2.5 and 3.4 metres (8.2-11.1ft).
 The female Australian Pelican is a little bit smaller than the male.

 They typically catch fish by expanding their throat pouch, but once they have caught the fish they have to drain the pouch above the surface.
 This can take them about a minute to do and sometimes in that time other seabirds can come along and steal the fish.

 Usually in Australia wherever you find water you will possibly be able to find Pelicans.
-This includes such places as wetlands, lakes, coastlines, swamps, rivers and estuaries.
+This includes wetlands, lakes, coastlines, swamps, rivers and estuaries.
 The Pelicans live in large colonies and they will travel a long way to get to a place that has suitable water and breeding areas.

-The Pelicans prepare a nest usually using items such as grasses, twigs and feathers which are laid down where they have scraped out the ground.
+The Pelicans prepare a nest using items such as grasses, twigs and feathers which are laid down where they have scraped out the ground.
 The Pelicans perform a courting dance with the males trying to win the attention of the female, then the winning male and female will go to the nest site.
 The female will then in the next week lay 1-3 eggs in the nest.
+These eggs are coloured white.
 The eggs will then hatch in about 32 to 37 days, and both the male and female help to sit on the eggs to hatch them.

 When the young pelicans are born they are featherless and blind.
 They get their food by putting their bills down their parents bill and eating the regurgitated food.
 Usually after one month the chick can leave the nest and join the other baby chicks, they are then cared for by the adults for another couple of months until they learn to fly.